 - a.
 A required schema section is missing. - b.
-The required sections (corresponding to the prologue, schema, unit classes, unit modifiers, value classes, schema attributes, properties and epilogue) are not in the correct order and hence not detected.
+The required sections (corresponding to the schema, unit classes, unit modifiers, value classes, schema attributes, and properties) are not in the correct order and hence not detected.

 Note: Required schema sections may be empty, but still be given.